-7.77.6 The analytical framework applied to assess vertical mergers is similar in some aspects to the framework applied to horizontal mergers, namely, CCCS would:
+- 7.6 The analytical framework applied to assess vertical mergers is similar in some aspects to the framework applied to horizontal mergers, namely, CCCS would: - develop a theory of harm; - define the relevant markets, which could relate to different parts of the supply chain of the affected products and service, namely, separate markets for upstream and downstream activities; - develop an appropriate counterfactual scenario;

-- develop a theory of harm; - define the relevant markets, which could relate to different parts of the supply chain of the affected products and service, namely, separate markets for upstream and downstream activities; - develop an appropriate counterfactual scenario; - assess competition in each of the relevant markets and compare it with the counterfactual scenario.
-This includes an assessment of the competitive constraints on the merged entity like buyer power and barriers to entry. - 7.87.7 However, the competition concerns arising in vertical mergers are likely to be different to the concerns raised in horizontal merger.
-For instance, vertical mergers do not involve a direct loss of competition between firms in the same market and are unlikely to result in a SLC in a market, unless market power exists at one of the affected parts of the supply chain.

-7.97.8 The potential theories of harm raised by a vertical merger may involve:

-- market foreclosure (e.g. by restricting downstream rival'sraising rivals' costs of access to a -necessary input; or restricting upstream rival's access to of customers; or refusing to supply them completely); and/or - increasing the ability and incentive of parties to collude in a market.

-7.107.9 These potential theories of harm are discussed in further detail below.
+- assess competition in each of the relevant markets and compare it with the counterfactual scenario.
+This includes an assessment of the competitive constraints on the merged entity like buyer power and barriers to entry. - 7.7 However, the competition concerns arising in vertical mergers are likely to be different to the concerns raised in horizontal mergers.
+For instance, vertical mergers do not involve a direct loss of competition between firms in the same market and are unlikely to result in a SLC in a market, unless market power exists at one of the affected parts of the supply chain. - 7.8 The potential theories of harm raised by a vertical merger may involve: - market foreclosure (e.g. by restricting downstream rival's access to a necessary input; or restricting upstream rival's access to customers); and/or - increasing the ability and incentive of parties to collude in a market. - 7.9 These potential theories of harm are discussed in further detail below.